Vaiy108/sensor-fusion-portfolio/README.md

 - Radar + lidar fusion

 ---

+### Overview
+Implemented a full Unscented Kalman Filter (UKF) to fuse radar and lidar measurements for tracking a moving object under nonlinear dynamics (CTRV model).
 This project showcases my work on **sensor fusion and state estimation** for autonomous systems, with a focus on **Kalman filtering techniques** used in robotics and self-driving applications.

 All projects are implemented in **C++** with an emphasis on mathematical correctness, real-time considerations, and clear system design.

----

-## 🚀 Featured Project: Unscented Kalman Filter (UKF)

-### Overview
-Implemented a full Unscented Kalman Filter (UKF) to fuse radar and lidar measurements for tracking a moving object under nonlinear dynamics (CTRV model).

 ---